dibalokechanda/Linear-Algebra/content/index.md

 #### Basics

-- [[Matrix Vector Multiplication]] : A mathematical perspective to matrix vector multiplication.
+- [[2]] : A mathematical perspective to matrix vector multiplication.
 - [[Matrix Multiplication as Transformation]]: Matrix Multiplication as Transformation Perspective.